Wow, 6 months in India!

 What a privilege it was to be selected by Kerala Tourism for a trip of a lifetime on the Kerala Blog Express around tropical Kerala.
 It was a whirlwind ride that introduced me to a totally different, very luxurious way of traveling in India.

-Kerala has always been one of my favourite places in India and it’s a great place to start an Indian adventure.
-As well as taking in the beautiful state of Kerala this trip also enabled me to make friends with 29 other travel bloggers from 21 different countries and I was constantly overwhelmed by the amazing hospitality shown to us by the Kerala Tourism staff and the wonderful people of Kerala.
+Kerala is one of my favourite places in India and it’s a great place to start an Indian adventure.
+As well as taking in the beautiful state of Kerala this trip also enabled me to make friends with 29 other travel bloggers from 21 different countries.
+I was constantly overwhelmed by the amazing hospitality shown to us all by the Kerala Tourism staff and the wonderful people of Kerala.

 Giving Back in Bangalore